The ENHANCE AllianceOne of the 24 selected clusters in the second call of the European Universities Initiative VISIT ITS WEBSITE

-garagErasmus Foundation is a member of the ENHANCE – European Universities of Technology Alliance”, one of the 24 selected clusters in the second call of the European Universities Initiative.
+garagErasmus Foundation is an associated partner of the ENHANCE – European Universities of Technology Alliance”, one of the 24 selected clusters in the second call of the European Universities Initiative.

 The ENHANCE Alliance’s mission is to drive responsible societal transformation by enhancing a strong alliance of European Universities of Technology, empowering people to develop and use science and technology for the benefit of society and turn global challenges into opportunities.